JacobPaxton/data_science_notes/ds_notes.md

     * May need polynomial trend line rather than linear... exploration decides it
 - Regression tends to work better on normal distributions
 - Relationships between variables being >80%, you can safely drop a variable
+### Strategy
+- Model complexity choice: Reduction of error, variance, and bias^2 is the goal
+### Regression Algorithms
+- Linear Regression
+- Ordinary Least Squares (OLS)
+    * minimizes sum of squared differences in the linear model compared to the actual data points
+- LASSO+LARS - LassoLars
+    * uses regularization penalty for independent variables to minimize certain features (a form of automatic feature selection)
+    * Can change slope of the regression line to reduce variance and increase bias
+- Polynomial Regression
+    * curved lines (be wary of overfitting with 'too curvy' regression line)
+- Generalized Linear Model - TweedieRegressor
+    * reduces multiple distribution options

 ## Scaling
 - Used to fix distance-based calculations (DO IT EVERY TIME)